Skip to main content

 • Unpaid rent

-• Tenant-caused damage that goes beyond normal wear and tear
+• Tenant-caused damage that goes beyond normal wear and tear, including damage to fixtures or other personal property if otherwise allowed

 • Necessary repairs or unexpected restoration costs